Life in the Post-College World

 (How have you adjusted to the post-college world?
 I’d be interested in any ideas you may have on young adult ministry and adjusting to life after college.)

 Bob Waruszewski is a cradle Catholic from Pittsburgh, PA.
-He recently graduated from St. Vincent College with a bachelor’s degree in both mathematics and economics.
-Currently he works for a natural gas distribution company in the Steel City and is enjoying his first days as a married man.
-In his free time he enjoys sports, hiking, reading and chess.
-His favorite Saint is St. Joseph.-
+He graduated from St. Vincent College with a bachelor’s degree in mathematics and economics.
+Currently he works in the energy industry in the Pittsburgh and is enjoying life as a married man and father to his one year old daughter.
+He enjoys hiking, reading a good book and competing on the athletic field.